huangyz0918/huangyz0918/README.md

 ### Hi there 👋

 I'm a graduate student at UCLA 🐻, specializing in high-performance ML serving and LLM agents (with [compound AI systems](https://bair.berkeley.edu/blog/2024/02/18/compound-ai-systems/)).
-Previously, I worked as a research engineer at A*STAR, Singapore and Microsoft Research Asia.
+Previously, I did my research at A*STAR, Singapore and Microsoft Research Asia.

 ### Recent Blogs